olekuhlmann/CCT-Harmonics-Optimizer/README.md

 An example model `cct.json` can be found in the `examples` directory.
 To test this software, follow these steps:

+1. Follow the installation steps outlined in this README
-1. Place the `cct.json` file in the `data` directory.
+2. Place the `cct.json` file in the `data` directory.
-2. Run the program:
+3. Run the program:
     ```sh
     ./bin/main
     ```
-3. Follow the prompts to select the correct JSON file, select the bn Optimizer and enter 0.1 as the maximum absolute bn value.
+4. Follow the prompts to select the correct JSON file, select the bn Optimizer, and enter 0.1 as the maximum absolute bn value.

-The program will terminate after a some minutes, providing the optimal parameters.
+The program will terminate after some minutes, providing the optimal parameters.

 ## Optimizers